THE CONCLUDING CHAPTER OF CRAWFORD

 Cynthia Crawford Jordan, born January 13th, 1947; died October 14th, 2007

-Date of death: May 10th, 1977
+Date of Death: May 10th, 1977

-Cause of death: According to Joan’s official death certificate, her cause of death was cardiac arrest (heart attack).
+Cause of Death: According to Joan’s official death certificate, her cause of death was cardiac arrest (heart attack).
 However, at the time of her death, Joan was suffering from cancer (most likely pancreatic cancer based upon her health symptoms preceding her death).
 Therefore, Joan’s death was most likely due to heart failure, with cancer being the contributing factor.